Skip to main content

 TrueClara parses your Next.js app into a route graph, then overlays each deploy on top of it — so a release isn’t a list of commits, it’s a picture of which routes and edges actually moved, and which one started costing you.

-unchanged route regressed edge affected route new route this deploy
+changed by deploy regression ★ value route healthy edge new route this deploy

 CI checks the build.
 Error monitors catch what throws.
-The regressions that hurt most do neither — they just quietly change behavior on a route users depend on.
-Those are the ones TrueClara is built to surface.
+The regressions that hurt most do neither — they quietly change subscription behavior on a route users depend on.
+TrueClara leads with estimated dollar impact, then shows the route and deploy evidence behind it.

 observation 01